fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>The secret name containing the public keys of all trusted git authors.</p>
+<p>The secret name containing the public keys of all trusted Git authors.</p>
 </td>
 </tr>
 </tbody>